Amal Clooney: Legal career

-In May 2024, it was announced that Clooney had served on an advisory panel that reviewed the Prosecutor of the International Criminal Court's investigation into potential war crimes committed in the Gaza war.
-The panel was convened by the ICC in January 2024 at the request of ICC Prosecutor Karim Ahmad Khan.
-She and five other legal experts unanimously recommended that an application be made for arrest warrants against five individuals: Israeli Prime Minister Benjamin Netanyahu, Hamas leader in the Gaza Strip Yahya Sinwar, two other Hamas leaders and Israeli Minister of Defense Yoav Gallant.
-In her statement, Clooney said there were "reasonable grounds to believe" that all five individuals committed war crimes and crimes against humanity.
+In May 2024, it was announced that Clooney had served on an advisory panel that reviewed the prosecutor of the International Criminal Court's investigation into potential war crimes committed in the Gaza war.
+The panel was convened by the ICC in January 2024 at the request of ICC prosecutor Karim Ahmad Khan.
+She and five other legal experts unanimously recommended that an application be made for arrest warrants against five people: Israeli prime minister Benjamin Netanyahu, Hamas leader in the Gaza Strip Yahya Sinwar, two other Hamas leaders and Israeli minister of defence Yoav Gallant.
+In her statement, Clooney said there were "reasonable grounds to believe" that all five committed war crimes and crimes against humanity.
 On 20 May 2024, Financial Times published an op-ed article written by Clooney and the other panel experts.

-In 2025, Clooney was appointed Professor of Practice at Oxford University's Blavatnik School of Government.
-In October 2025, Clooney Co-Founded the Oxford Institute of Technology and Justice, a collaboration between Oxford University and the Clooney Foundation for Justice to harness AI and new technologies to increase access to justice.
+In 2025, Clooney was appointed professor of practice at Oxford University's Blavatnik School of Government.
+In October 2025, Clooney co-founded the Oxford Institute of Technology and Justice, a collaboration between Oxford University and the Clooney Foundation for Justice to harness AI and new technologies to increase access to justice.

-From 2015-2025, Clooney was a visiting faculty member as well as a senior fellow at Columbia Law School's Human Rights Institute, where she co-taught the Human Rights Course with Professor Sarah H. Cleveland.
+From 2015 to 2025, Clooney was a visiting faculty member as well as a senior fellow at Columbia Law School's Human Rights Institute, where she co-taught the Human Rights Course with professor Sarah Cleveland.
 Clooney has also lectured students on international criminal law at the SOAS School of Law in London, the New School in New York City, the Hague Academy of International Law, and the University of North Carolina at Chapel Hill.